-Recipients who have earned less than sixty (60) units may receive up to \$750 per semester for the Fall and Spring semesters.
+• Recipients who have earned less than sixty (60) units may receive up to \$750 per semester for the Fall and Spring semesters.
 Recipients who have earned sixty (60) or more units may receive up to \$1,000 per semester for the Fall and Spring semesters.

-Applications are available in the Financial Aid Office and the school of Christian Ministries.
+• Applications are available in the School of Christian Ministries.